TheBazeman/A-OK-AM43-Blinds-Drive/README.md

 HTTP Get commands:

-#curl -i http://localhost:5000/AM43BlindsAction/<Action>  --> For the default setup
+curl -i http://localhost:5000/AM43BlindsAction/<Action>  --> For the default setup

-#curl -i http://localhost:5000/AM43BlindsAction/<Action>/<DeviceGroup>  --> For the devicegroup setup you can specify in the ini file
+curl -i http://localhost:5000/AM43BlindsAction/<Action>/<DeviceGroup>  --> For the devicegroup setup you can specify in the ini file

-#<Action> options:
+"Action" options:

-# <number 0-100>    --> Set blinds to position wanted
+  number 0-100      --> Set blinds to position wanted

-# Open              --> Opening blinds
+  Open              --> Opening blinds

-# Close             --> Closing blinds
+  Close             --> Closing blinds

-# CheckStatus       --> Get battery status, current position and light in %
+  CheckStatus       --> Get battery status, current position and light in %

 Have fun with it :-)